SudoBrendan/k8s-vagrant/labs/core-concepts/architecture/solution/README.md

 ## Step 3: Control Plane Components

-All Kubernetes clusters require at a minumum the following components:
+All Kubernetes clusters require at a minimum the following components:

 1. `kube-apiserver` - An endpoint for the API where we can interact with the cluster